De Quervain's Tenosynovitis

 Many people notice relief of their symptoms after performing one, or a combination of, the above treatments after approximately 4 weeks.

-If the above methods fail to relieve symptoms, surgery may be advised to help reduce pressure on the affected tendons.
+If the above methods fail to relieve symptoms, de Quervain’s surgery may be advised to help reduce pressure on the affected tendons.

 The doctors at Adelaide Shoulder and Upper Limb Clinic are internationally trained orthopaedic surgeons, with keen interests in the latest technological advancements in medical technology, helping to improve patient recovery times.